 To the extent that specific geographic regions have experienced or may experience in the future regional economic conditions and a residential real estate market that is weaker than other regions, a concentration of loans in such region may increase the risk to the mortgage loans described herein.
 Moreover, such factors may have an impact on the value of the properties.
-If the residential real estate market in Sweden experiences an overall decline in property values, the value of the relevant pool of assets maintained by the Issuer could be significantly reduced and, may ultimately, result in losses to Issuer and ultimately to the covered bond holders.
+If the residential real estate market in Sweden experiences an overall decline in property values, which was the case during 2022, the value of the relevant pool of assets maintained by the Issuer could be significantly reduced, which would affect the availability and quality of eligible assets in the Cover Pool, and may ultimately result in credit losses to the Issuer and affect the covered bond holders negatively.